Volume Ⅰ: Quantum Entanglement

 "Dear!" her father said, grabbing her mother's shoulder.
-That was a step too far.
+That comment had been a step too far.

 "I can't be happy here," her grandfather said, head bowed.
 "I just can't.
 I've tried.
 Maybe there's something out there for me."

 For those living on Earth who were unhappy with their medically eternal lives, there was a ready solution.
 Those with ennui, those unable to fit into society, those who had divorced after sixty years of happy matrimony—they all joined the military, who welcomed them with open arms.
 It was the natural destination of those seeking to change their lives—or seeking an end.